 Instead of learning from this, the Brazilian government, like governments across the world, introduce projects of gentrification and superficial facelifts.
 The locals know the game and quickly become yet more sceptical and yet more disenfranchised.

-Rivaldo was a product of this environment 25 years before the false hopes and promises hosting the World Cup and Olympics provided.
+Rivaldo was a product of this environment 25 years before the false hopes and promises to host the World Cup and Olympics provided.
 So when Louis van Gaal came to Barcelona like an ‘expatriate business executive,’ Rivaldo had seen it all before.

 “[He looks like] a credible Devil with his flat nose, patently false teeth, and poor body language,” Kuper wrote of the Dutchman, “a tall stiff schoolmaster, with an unlikely penchant for extravagant gestures such as when he famously asked a journalist ‘Are you so stupid or am I so smart?’”